Citation, DOI & article data

-The anomaly accounts for only ~0.5% of congenital cardiac defects 6-7, although it is the most common cause of congenital tricuspid regurgitation.
-There is no recognised gender predilection, and almost all cases seem to be sporadic, although an association with maternal lithium carbonate injection has been postulated 6.
-A few familial cases have been reported 6-7.
+The anomaly accounts for only ~0.5% of congenital cardiac defects 6,7, although it is the most common cause of congenital tricuspid regurgitation.
+There is no recognized gender predilection, and almost all cases seem to be sporadic, although an association with maternal lithium carbonate injection has been postulated 6.
+A few familial cases have been reported 6,7.

 - chromosomal anomalies